slawciu/reactTraining/README.md

 # Simple react training

+npm run build - build project

-npm run dev - build project and watch for changes
+npm run dev - build and watch for changes (project is rebuild faster as it rebuilds only changed scripts)